**Updated 2021 March 25**

 In order to facilitate that conversation, the GMP Editorial team, including Publisher, Lisa Hickey, has supported writers with training on how to improve your writing, how to build a writer’s platform, how to edit, how to write about social change, and how to be a better leader.
 We’ve developed a community and facilitate networking opportunities for professional development, and we’ve amplified the voices of little-known writers we believe you should know.

-Beginning in October 2020, we are offering our Writers’ Community the next level of these benefits via Patreon, a membership-based site with specified benefits for assorted tiers of support, starting at only $8 per month.
+Beginning in October 2020, we are offering our Writers’ Community the next level of these benefits via Patreon, a membership-based site with specified benefits for assorted tiers of support, starting at only $2 per month.
+(Tiers & benefits updated March 18, 2021.)
 You can read about the benefits on our Patreon page.